-When doing longer papers or a thesis it is sensible to make an explicit search profile as part of your search strategy.
+When doing longer papers, reports or a thesis it is sensible to make an explicit search profile as part of your search strategy.
 A search profile details:

 At least once try to write all these choices down to force yourself to make them explicit.
 During your search you can add things or eliminate them when they do not prove fruitful.